Joe Sempolinski: Elections

-Sempolinski defeated Max Della Pia, the Democratic nominee by a 53.1%–46.6% margin.
+Sempolinski defeated Max Della Pia, the Democratic nominee, by a 53% to 47% margin.
 He won 10 out of the 11 counties in the district, while Della Pia overwhelmingly won Tompkins County.

 Tenure

 Sempolinski had pledged not to seek re-election in the November general election.
 He was sworn in immediately before Congress reconvened on September 13.

 Committee assignments

 On September 13, 2022, Sempolinski was assigned to the following committees: